Charles Clarence Curtis: Continued military career

 On August 13, 1924, Curtis was promoted to captain and assigned as the 213th Coast Artillery's plans and training officer (S-3).
 On June 22, 1936, Curtis was promoted to major and assigned as the regimental executive officer.
 On February 22, 1937, he was promoted to lieutenant colonel and he continued to serve as executive officer.
 On July 30, 1938, Curtis was promoted to colonel and assigned as regimental commander.

 Curits was still in command of the 213th Coast Artillery in 1940 when the regiment was activated in anticipation of U.S. entry into World War II.
-After the U.S. entered the war, Curtis was assigned to command the 33rd Coast Artillery Brigade (Anti-aircraft Artillery), which was responsible for the aircraft defenses of the California coast near San Diego.
+After the U.S. entered the war, Curtis was promoted to temporary brigadier general and assigned to command the 33rd Coast Artillery Brigade (Anti-aircraft Artillery), which was responsible for the aircraft defenses of the California coast near San Diego.
 In November 1943, Curtis was posted to Fort Bliss, Texas, where he was assigned as commander of the post.
 In January 1944, he became commander of the 51st Anti-aircraft Artillery Brigade, which took part in defending Allied positions in England, France, Belgium, Luxembourg, and Germany.
 He remained in command until the end of the war, and returned to the United States in September 1945.

 After the Second World War, Curtis continued in command of the 51st Anti-aircraft Artillery Brigade, now reorganized as a unit of the Pennsylvania National Guard.
-In December 1947, Curtis was promoted to major general and assigned to command the Pennsylvania Army National Guard, a post in which he served while continuing to command the 51st AAA Brigade.
+He reverted to his pre-war rank of colonel in early 1946, but was then promoted to permanent brigadier general in September 1946.
+Then in December 1947, Curtis was promoted to major general and assigned to command the Pennsylvania Army National Guard, a post in which he served while continuing to command the 51st AAA Brigade.
 When the Korean War began in 1950, the 51st Anti-aircraft Artillery Brigade was called to active service and Curtis remained in command as the brigade performed stateside duties at locations including Chicago.
 After becoming ill, he was released from active duty in July 1951 and returned to Allentown.
 The 28th Infantry Division served on active duty in West Germany during the war; when it was reconstituted as a National Guard organization in May 1953, Curtis was appointed to command it.
 In October 1953, Curtis retired from the military.